bondagit/aes67-linux-daemon/README.md

 ### [3rdparty](3rdparty) directory ###

-This directory used to download the 3rdparty open source used by the daemon.
+This directory is used to download the 3rdparty open source.
-The **patches** subdirectory contains patches applied to the ALSA RAVENNA/AES67 module to compile with the Linux Kernel 5.x and on ARMv7 32bit platform and to enable operations on the network loopback device (for testing purposes).
+The [patches](3rdparty/patches) subdirectory contains patches applied to the ALSA RAVENNA/AES67 module to compile with the Linux Kernel 5.x and on ARMv7 platforms and to enable operations on the network loopback device (for testing purposes).

  The ALSA RAVENNA/AES67 kernel module is responsible for: